Contains the active ingredient furosemide (frusemide)

 deafness or ringing in the ears.

-These may be serious side effects of frusemide.
-You may need urgent medical attention.
+These may be serious side effects of furosemide (frusemide) and you may need urgent

 fainting or having a rapid, weak pulse